Ah, the first half of February is here, and yet we’ve only had one miserable snow. That’s sad :(

 Back in my early career days, I got fed up with a coworker for not producing a deliverable that I needed to do my job (after four thousand requests).
 I sent an email to their supervisor but accidentally copied the person too.
 Oops!
 I make it a point to never, ever undermine someone, in person or via written communication, so that was a double whammy – I felt bad for calling them out, in “front” of them, and felt even worse for not realizing they were on the To: line!
 That was a hard pill to swallow as I had to balance my annoyance with an unprofessional (if accidental) move.

 And finally, in a grand example of what not to do, I was leading a project where we were deploying some functionality to an external customer.
 Everything was ready to go, and all the i’s were dotted and t’s were crossed.
 Unfortunately, it turned out that we had forgotten to test a piece of it with the customer, despite the tests cases being ready.
 We shipped to production without that realization, and it turns out we got a phone call the next day asking why we didn’t coordinate test that functionality with him.
-Turns out, they needed a change to the feature, albeit a minor one.
+As luck would have it, they needed a change to a particular feature, albeit a minor one.
 Classic textbook example of ball-dropping.

 The great thing about being human is that mistakes are bound to happen.
 Pff, sometimes mistakes even feed off of each other to spawn a never ending tsunami of mistake-fueled chaos!
 It just goes to show that even with triple and quadruple checks, it doesn’t always imply perfection.
 I am usually leery of people who do perfect work because it makes me wonder what they are hiding.
 I also think there’s a sense of trust that’s established when someone you work with admits fault and then rights the wrong.
 That goes a long ways in this day and age!